We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A doctor may recommend therapy, medication, or both.

-It is normal for a person to experience stress at some point in their life.
-Many apps are available to help relieve symptoms of stress and help a person learn techniques to cope with it.
+It is normal for a person to experience stress and anxiety at some point in their life.
+If this does not improve over time or becomes worse, it may lead to an anxiety disorder.
+Many apps are available to help relieve symptoms of anxiety and stress and help a person learn techniques to cope with them.

-However, people who find their stress unmanageable may require medication or therapy.
+However, people having trouble managing stress may require medication or therapy.
 Therapy can help a person understand the underlying causes of stress and learn techniques to make their symptoms more manageable.
 Medication may also help alleviate the symptoms of stress.